An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Summary of main results

-Recall that for a `\spinu structure' $\ft$ on $X$ (see \cite{FL2a} or \S \ref{sec:prelim} here), the moduli space, $\sM_{\ft}$, of $\SO(3)$ monopoles was a smooth manifold away from two types of singular subspaces.
-The first type of subspace was identified with the moduli space of anti-self-dual connections \cite{FL2a}.
-The second type of subspace, that of reducible $\SO(3)$ monopoles, was identified with the Seiberg-Witten moduli space $M_{\fs}$ where the \spinu structure $\ft$ admits a splitting $\ft=\fs\oplus \fs\otimes L$ \cite{FL2a}.
-The Uhlenbeck compactification $\bar\sM_{\ft}/S^1$ of $\sM_{\ft}/S^1$ provides a cobordism between a link of the moduli space of anti-self-dual connections and links, $\bar\bL_{\ft,\fs}$, of subspaces of reducible $\SO(3)$ monopoles.
-However, additional reducible $\SO(3)$ monopoles, in the form of subspaces,
+where $\sM_{\ft(\ell)}$ is a moduli space of $\SO(3)$ monopoles for a `lower charge' \spinu structure, $\ft(\ell)$, and $\Sym^\ell(X)$ is the $\ell$-th symmetric product of $X$.
+The space, $\bar\sM_{\ft}/S^1$, provides a compact and oriented cobordism between a link of the moduli space of anti-self-dual connections and links, $\bar\bL_{\ft,\fs}$, of subspaces of reducible $\SO(3)$ monopoles.
+However, additional reducible $\SO(3)$ monopoles, in the form of subspaces of ideal Seiberg--Witten monopoles,

 appear in the lower levels of the Uhlenbeck compactification.
 The intersection number of certain geometric representatives of cohomology classes with the link of the anti-self-dual connections yields a multiple of the Donaldson invariant.
-The main technical result of this paper, Theorem \ref{thm:LinkPairing}, is a formula (which is {\em not\/} completely explicit) for the intersection number of these geometric representatives with the link $\bar\bL_{\ft,\fs}$ of the subspace \eqref{eq:IntroLowerLevelReducibles} of $\bar\sM_{\ft}/S^1$.
+The main technical result of this monograph, Theorem \ref{thm:LinkPairing}, is a formula for the intersection number of these geometric representatives with the link, $\bar\bL_{\ft,\fs}$, of the subspace \eqref{eq:IntroLowerLevelReducibles} of $\bar\sM_{\ft}/S^1$.
+This formula expresses the intersection number in terms of universal functions which, while not explicit, do not depend on the manifold, $X$.
+The cobordism provided by $\bar\sM_{\ft}/S^1$ then yields the equality \eqref{eq:MainEquation} between the aforementioned multiple of the Donaldson invariant and the sum, over \spinc structures $\fs$, of these intersection numbers.

-We note that a statement similar to Theorem \ref{thm:LinkPairing} can also be proved by the methods of this article, without the assumptions that $b_1(X)=0$ or $z=h^{\delta-2m}x^m$, but the resulting expression becomes considerably more complicated.
-While the precise expression for the intersection number in \eqref{eq:LinkIntersectionFormula} is still unknown, we also prove the `multiplicity conjecture' in \cite{FL2b,FKLM, FLLevelOne} (see Theorem \ref{thm:Multiplicity} here), which holds even without the simplifying assumptions.
+We note that a generalization of Theorem \ref{thm:LinkPairing} can also be proved by the methods of this monograph, where the assumptions that $b_1(X)=0$ or $z=h^{\delta-2m}x^m$ are relaxed, but the resulting expression becomes considerably more complicated.

-\subsection{Outline of the argument}
+\section{Outline of the argument}